manschloemark/guitarsuite/README.md

   - Add a metronome feature

 ## Problems
-  - I use regular expressions to verify that chords are valid.
-However I don't actually know what all of the different kinds of chords are so the regex is incomplete.
+> I use regular expressions to verify that chords are valid.
+> I don't actually know what all of the different kinds of chords are so the regex is incomplete.
 For beginners like myself this is not really a problem.
-Diminished, suspended, or something complicated like 'G#m7b5' will not work.
-I will update the regex when I either learn more about music theory or when I get a chance.
+> More advanced chords like diminished, suspended, or something complicated like 'G#m7b5' will not work.
+> I will update it in the future.